dabeaz-course/rusty_raytracer/README.md

 Although I didn't make any effort to optimize the code, it runs faster than the original C++ code when I time it.

+The code does not cover every possible Rust concept, but it does contain practical examples of the following:

+* Mathematical operations and conversions.
+* Operator overloading.
+* User-defined structs and traits.
+* Programming in an object-oriented style.
+* Dynamic dispatch via `dyn` attributes.
+* Use of `Option<T>` and `Box<T>`.
+* Lifetimes (especially as applied to traits).
+* Macros.

 The code has been formatted using `rustfmt` and should compile without warning messages.
 There is a third-party dependency on the "fastrand" crate.
 Ray tracing is slow--everything will run